Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Introduction

 In iCoM and SBI, the conversion of 2D scattering frames into a sparse format \cite{Guo2020,Datta2021}, applicable when only a small number of counts are registered \cite{OLeary2020}, was furthermore shown to reduce the computational complexity of a part of the procedure \cite{Pelz2022,Ercius2024}.
 This naive sparse conversion strategy nevertheless remains very limited, in particular since it does not question the original workflow inherent to a dense representation.
 As a consequence, state-of-the-art implementations of direct phase retrieval are currently unable to make full use of an EDD-enabled data stream, while showing restrictions in terms of their field of view, due to a non-linearly increasing numerical complexity.

 To offer both an alternative to conventional analytical approaches and a welcome complement to iterative ptychography solutions, which would allow fast reconstructions and the live treatment of detection events \cite{Annys2025}, this publication introduces a novel processing tool, relying on a count-wise description for the iCoM, SBI and WDD methods.
-The new framework, in the following referred to as guided progressive reconstructive imaging (GPRI) \cite{LalandecRobert2025a}, fully leverages quantization in a set of scattering patterns through an individual, and elementary, processing.
-This translates into an algorithm consisting in a fully summative procedure, and only requiring the pre-calculation of a library having no relation to the specimen.
-Importantly, the computational complexity of GPRI increases only linearly with the amount of events and/or the total number of scan positions, thus leading to a drastic reduction in processing times and less restrictions with regards to image size.
-Moreover, because of the simplicity of its processing steps, real-time imaging can be performed over a wide EDD bandwidth \cite{Annys2025}, with a straightforward generalization to a treatment of 2D frames.
+The new framework, in the following referred to as guided progressive reconstructive imaging (GPRI) \cite{LalandecRobert2025a}, fully leverages quantization in a set of CBED patterns, through an individual, and elementary, processing.
+This translates into an algorithm consisting in a fully summative procedure, and only requiring the pre-calculation of a library having no relation to the specimen and compiling pixel-specific reconstruction kernels, thus showing some similarity with OBF-STEM.

+Importantly, the computational cost of GPRI increases linearly with the amount of detected events.
+Combined with an specialized processing pipeline, this leads to a drastic reduction in reconstruction times and less restrictions with regards to image size.
+Moreover, because of the simplicity of its individual treatment steps, real-time imaging can be performed over a wide EDD bandwidth \cite{Annys2025}, with a straightforward generalization to the formation and usage of 2D frames.

-In the rest of this work, the theory justifying the GPRI framework is presented in detail, as well as its implications for the processing of MR-STEM data.
-Some aspects of numerical implementation are then reviewed.
-Finally, demonstrations are performed on the basis of dose-limited simulations.
-In its last section, this publication finally reviews the interests of this new approach in the wider field, through an extensive discussion.
+In the rest of this publication, the theory justifying the GPRI framework is presented in detail, as well as its implications for the processing of MR-STEM data.
+Some aspects of numerical implementation are then reviewed, followed by demonstrations based on dose-limited simulations as well as through experimental results.
+Finally, this publication goes through the interests of this new approach in the wider field, through an extensive discussion.